 Reasons to prefer the Sony Cyber-shot DSC-RX1R II:

 - More detail: Has more megapixels (42.2 vs 24MP), which boosts linear resolution by 33%.

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - More flexible LCD: Has a tilting screen for odd-angle shots in landscape orientation.

 - Ready to shoot: Has an integrated lens, whereas the X-Pro2 necessitates an extra lens.

 - More compact: Is smaller (113x65mm vs 141x83mm) and will fit more readily into a bag.